Logo

 Sam Mwangi

-Sam Mwangi is a freelance writer based in Nairobi, Kenya.
+Sam Mwangi is a writer based in Nairobi, Kenya.
 Having a background in Engineering always made him curious about life on the other side of the spectrum.
 Sam specializes in writing SEO articles, case studies, journals, fiction stories, fitness, well-being, and health articles.
 This has given him an up-close and personal view into the complexities of human beings, and those experiences helped him branch out from complex numbers to words.
 In recent years, Sam has translated those skills into a writing career.
 He is now taking a joint venture with Sally to blog about full-circle health and fitness.

 View profile